cityofaustin/atd-knack-services/README.md

 ## Utils (`/services/utils`)

-The package contains utilities for fetching and pushing data between Knack applications and AWS S3.
+The package contains utilities for fetching and pushing data between Knack applications and PostgREST.

 TODO